 He called his wife to change his flight for early Thursday, the only thing that kept him holding himself from exploding and having a heart attack probably.

 The final closing session was the last chance to exploit matters.
 Just in between I also had a steaming argument upon asking the forbidden question.
-I was actually stunned when IPRA veteran UO was hushing me as if I was in an anger management class telling me with a sarcastic tone, “I told you from the beginning, you should have understood better, this is part of the social culture of Africa”, and I was practically struck by her racist sentence especially after hearing her devoted presentation on rights in Developed countries.
-She just insisted to remind me on all what that business was about.
-A colonialist platform for continues same attempts of making sure that the world is about black and white.
-And white are the superior race and this is the best you can get from a place as black as Nigeria.
+I was actually stunned when IPRA veteran UO was hushing me as if I was in an anger management class telling me with a sarcastic tone, “I said from the beginning, you should have understood better, this is part of the social culture of Africa”, and I was practically struck by her racist sentence especially after hearing her devoted presentation on rights in Developed countries.
+She just insisted on reminding me on all that that business was about.
+A colonialist platform for continues same attempts of making sure that the world is black and white.
+And white is the superior race, and this is the best you can get from a place as dark as Nigeria.

-Back to the closing session, it was as scandalous as it could get, with Margaret disappearing and the Chairman sting up there talking about the success and Hope.
-The Pastor was still selling the foolish audience of academy hopes of reimbursement that may or may not fall from the sky and as he precisely put it: “what should I do?
-Crucify myself?”
+Back to the closing session, it was as scandalous as it could get, with Margaret disappearing and the Chairman string up there talking about the success and Hope.
+The Pastor was still selling the foolish audience of Academy hopes of reimbursement that may or may not fall from the sky and as he precisely put it: “what should I do?
+Crucify me?”

 It was a demonstration of nonsense for the coming hour in which any hope for money dissolved in the air of hope with the prayer for peace (yes, the Prayer was real with a hallelujah song all holding hands and making peace, smiling wildly for photos to be used later for the enormous successful event) and yet all were praying for money that should cover the uncovered disasters that are about to happen.